soaresa/stream-cli/README.md

 ## Limitations

 - **Network Support**: Currently, Stream CLI only integrates with the Osmosis network.
-- **Configuration**: Pool IDs and tokens for each environment are defined in the `constants.rs` module.
+- **Configuration**: The pool IDs, gas limits, and tokens for each environment are defined in the `src/config/prod.toml` and `src/config/test.toml` files.

 ## Environments